 Island Mountain Arts is excited to announce an exhibition launch, “Migration Parade”, on Friday May 3rd, 2019 at 7 pm, featuring the work of Alexandra Goodall and Danielle Savage.
 This free exhibition will be a collaborative exploration of the sensorial: specifically sound and vision.
+Migration parade is supported in part by the Canada Council for the Arts.

 The exhibition will remain on view through Sunday, June 9th, 2019.